Janhavi Gawhale

 A design system helps us stay consistent, scale faster, and keep the brand identity strong.

-I got to work on two versions of the design system.
+I got to work on two versions of the design system at SITA.

 -